derekpaulsen/cs764_project/paper/paper.md

-say that a read is *valid* if the version number of a payload is greater than the minimum version number of the buffer, less than or equal to the maximum version number of the read, and the minimum version number of the buffer hasn't changed since the start of the read. *Valid* buffer reads are guarenteed to reflect an actual insert into the tree.
+say that a read is *valid* if the version number of a payload is greater than the minimum version number of the buffer, less than or equal to the maximum version number of the read, and the minimum version number of the buffer hasn't changed since the start of the read. *Valid* buffer reads are guaranteed to reflect an actual insert into the tree.
 The first potential issue performing a read is reading stale data since the buffers are recycled.
 To prevent this, we maintain a minimum version number for each buffer, which, when updated, marks all values in the buffer as